 The breast within a breast sign refers to the common mammographic appearance of breast hamartomas (fibroadenolipomas).
 Since these benign lesions are well-circumscribed and contain a mixture of fibrous, glandular and fatty tissue (just like normal breast), it is not surprising that they appear v...

 The bullseye view is designed for better evaluation of lesion located in retroareolar area.
-In this view, the nipple-areola complex are directed upward or downward on the detector surface to visualize the areolar and periareolar region en face, allowing characterization of lesions in this area.
+In this view, the nipple-areola complex are directed upward or downward on the detector surface to visualise the areolar and periareolar region en face, allowing characterisation of lesions in this area.

 Calcific axillary lymphadenopathy is in general, more concerning than axillary lymphadenopathy alone and is particularly so if it contains microcalcifications.
 While this is concerning for malignancy, it can also occur from occasional nonmalignant causes